 FREE KINO: A Night of Liberation and Rock – Concert Review

-Some nights are magical, some feel like a struggle.
-Then there are nights like this; like theatre, like cinema, like a life retold in sound.
-KINO, known to many as a member of the K-pop group PENTAGON, stepped onto The Garage stage in London like a character walking into his own story, dividing the evening…
+Live music has a kind of magic you can’t bottle; and that’s exactly what KINO brought to London.
+KINO, known to many as a member of the K-pop group PENTAGON, stepped onto The Garage stage in London like a character walking into his own story, dividing the evening into acts, each one tracing the growth…